Investigate management thread

 - if main thread does not lock the table, but sends entries to mgmt thread using multiple messages, the table may have changed during this process, causing consistency concerns

-#4 Updated by Junxiao Shi about 3 years ago
+#4 Updated by Junxiao Shi over 3 years ago

 Answer to note-3: